 Data Protection Statement

-We note that we recommend sending information containing sensitive personal data or civil registration number(s) via encrypted e-mail.
+Please note that we recommend sending information containing sensitive personal data or social security number(s) via encrypted e-mail.

 Why and how do we process personal data?